 Though homeownership a homeowner gains two types of equity: earned equity and unearned equity.
 Earned equity is what is gain by paying off the mortgage.
 Initially,mortgage payments are mostly allocated toward interest and very little of the principal, but over time, a greater proportion of the principal is paid.
 Any additional principal payments that are made over the course of being a homeowner are also earned equity, and the longer a home is owned the more earned equity is gained.
 Unearned equity is value that is added through appreciation as market values rise.
 A Land Stewardship Program home limits the amount of unearned equity that can be collected at sale.
 The resale formula is designed to be simple, fair and predictable to implement.
 The formula gives the owner a portion of the appreciation, or unearned equity, based on the original purchase price.
 It allows an owner to retain earned equity, and build limited unearned equity, while also ensuring affordability to low and moderate income household will be able to purchase a CLT home ten and twenty years from now.
 The formula encourages home improvement and long-term residency in the home and in the community.

-Our resale formula allocates to you 1.5 percent increase in the value of your home per year of ownership.
-That means you can sell your home for:
+The resale formula allocates a 1.5 percent increase in the value of your home per year of ownership.

-In addition, if you make substantial additions to the living space of your home, such as adding a bedroom or building a garage, the Value Added by the capital improvement will be added to the resale price.
+In addition, if substantial additions to the living space of a home are made, such as adding a bedroom or building a garage, the added value of the capital improvement will be added to the resale price.